emmt/LocalFilters.jl/README.md

 ## Neighborhoods

-`Neighborhood` (a.k.a. *structuring element* for the fans of mathematical morphology) is a central concept is `LocalFilters`.
+`Neighborhood` (a.k.a. *structuring element* for the fans of mathematical morphology) is a central concept in `LocalFilters`.
+The neighborhood defines which values are involved in a local operation for each component of the source array.
+Neighborhoods are assumed to be shift invariant but may have any support shape and may have embedded weights (think about a local convolution).

 ### Types of Neighborhoods